aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/algebra.md

 # Module `0x1::algebra`

-Module <code><a href="algebra.md#0x1_algebra">algebra</a></code> provides structs/functions for doing arithmetic and other common operations on algebraic structures (mostly groups and fields) that are widely used in cryptographic systems.
+This module provides generic structs/functions for operations of algebraic structures (e.g. fields and groups), which can be used to build generic cryptographic schemes atop.

-Different from existing modules like <code><a href="ristretto255.md#0x1_ristretto255">ristretto255</a>.<b>move</b></code>, the functions here are generic.
-Typically, each function represent an operation defined for ANY group/field and require some marker type(s) which represents the actual structure(s) to work with.
-See the test cases in <code>*_algebra.<b>move</b></code> for more examples.

-The generic APIs should allow Move developers to build generic cryptographic schemes on top of them and use the schemes with different underlying algebraic structures by simply changing some type parameters.
-E.g., Groth16 proof verifier that accepts a generic pairing is now possible.

-Currently supported structures can be found in <code>algebra_*.<b>move</b></code>.
+See <code>algebra_*.<b>move</b></code> for currently implemented algebraic structures.

 Below are the operations currently supported.
-- Serialization/deserialization.
+- Element serialization/deserialization.
 - Group operations.
 - Getting group order.
 - Getting group identity.